frandallfarmer/neohabitat/docs/getting_started.md

 **Windows**

-If you're currently running Windows 10 Professional/Enterprise/Education, you can use Docker for Windows, which will streamline the setup experience:
+If you're currently running **Windows 10 Professional/Enterprise/Education**, you can use Docker for Windows, which will streamline the setup experience:

 - [Docker for Windows](https://docs.docker.com/docker-for-windows/)

 Next, follow the Docker variant of Step 2.

-If you're not running one of these Windows versions, you can use the Vagrant setup procedure, which will work on all others (7/8/10 Home).
+If you're not running one of these Windows versions, you can use the Vagrant setup procedure, which will work on all others **(7/8/10 Home)**.
 Download and install the **latest versions** of the following programs:

 - [Vagrant](https://www.vagrantup.com/downloads.html)
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)